Ostinchuk/kaholo-pipelines/sync_salesforce_mysql/README.md

 3. Slack instance (optionally):
     - [incoming webhook URL](https://api.slack.com/messaging/webhooks)

+## Vault items

+The pipeline uses the following list of credentials (should be created in Vault):

+- SALESFORCE_PASSWORD
+- SALESFORCE_TOKEN
+- SALESFORCE_USERNAME
+- SALESFORCE_URL
+- MYSQL_CONNECTION_STRING
+- SLACK_INCOMING_WEBHOOK

 ## Pipeline configuration

 You can find a default configuration object `SF_MySQL_config` in "Configurations" tab.
 You can adjust it to your needs.